node-red/node-red-nodes/social/twitter/README.md

 The Twitter API will **NOT** deliver 100% of all tweets.
 This does **NOT** give access to the Twitter Firehose.

-Tweets of who you follow will include their retweets and favourites.</div>
+Tweets of who you follow will include their retweets and favourites.

 **Note** : This is the same node as is/was in the core of Node-RED.
 If you already have it installed you do NOT need this node.
 However it will be deprecated from